ruslo/CGold/docs/overview/cmake-can.rst

   :diff: /overview/snippets/project-old.pbxproj

 As you can see, a lot of magic happens while doing a simple task like adding one new source file to a target.
-Aditionaly,
+Additionally,

 * Are you sure that all XML sections added on purpose and was not the result of accidental clicking?